 “First of all, you say ‘room’ as if you’re talking about a small space, like I ignored you from across a dining room table.
 We are talking enormous ballrooms, Jack.
 Tens of thousands of square feet.
 My mother could be on the other side of those rooms and I wouldn’t notice her.”

 “Let alone some guy you barely know.”
-If Sadie hadn’t been tilted towards him, her body seeking his warmth in the cooling night air, she might have missed the wounded tone in his voice.
-But she did notice.
-And Sadie felt an odd impulse to sooth him.
+If Sadie hadn’t been tilted towards him, her body seeking his warmth in the cooling night air, she might have missed his wounded tone.
+But she did notice and felt an odd impulse to sooth him.

 “I never stop moving when I’m working one of these things, Jack.
 You said so yourself.
 If things are running as they should, if you aren’t a problem to solve, I rarely have time to stop.
 And there is no way for me to keep track of every single person present.
 Regardless of how charming or attractive.”

-Sadie’s eyes widened in surprise even as the last words fell easily off her tongue.
+Sadie’s eyes widened in surprise even as the last words fell off her tongue.
 For a moment she thought Jack hadn’t heard.
 Or hadn’t been paying attention.
-But Jack lifted his eyes from his whisky glass to look into hers, his hazel fixing heavily on her green, refusing to release her gaze for several heartbeats.
+But Jack lifted his eyes from his whisky glass, his hazel fixing heavily on her green, refusing to release her gaze for several heartbeats.
 Damn bourbon, damn bourbon, damn Jack.
 Sadie felt the heat of a blush against her neck and cheeks, and knew that Jack could see the embarrassment spread across her skin.